ibm-cloud-docs/power-iaas/system-migration.md

 2. If you are at a level that supports POWER8, use `mksysb` or `alt_disk_copy` to move to the POWER8 system.
 Perform an AIX update on the POWER8 system only if needed.
 3. Update in-place and either `mksysb`, `alt_disk_copy`, or LPM (when going from POWER6 or POWER7 system).
 If `alt_disk_copy` is chosen, the update can be to the alternative disk rather than in-place.

-**IBM i V6R1, or later** - For an IBM i Power System, see [Data migrations](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzamc/rzamc1.htm){: external} to learn how to safely migrate data to an IBM POWER8 system. -->
+**IBM i V6R1, or later** - For an IBM i Power, see [Data migrations](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzamc/rzamc1.htm){: external} to learn how to safely migrate data to an IBM POWER8 system. -->

 <!-- Obsolete Power 8 content -->

 ## Migrating to an IBM POWER9 system
 {: #power9-migration}

-Learn more about migrating workloads from your older IBM POWER System to a POWER9 System.
+Learn more about migrating workloads from your older IBM Power to a POWER9 System.
 Before you begin your migration, review the information in this section.

 Installing only the minimum levels can leave your partitions or workloads vulnerable to issues that have been resolved in some of the latest updates.
 {: tip}